August 27, 2013

-Our dedicated volunteers from across the country are vital to our work in improving the lives of farm animals.
+Our dedicated volunteers at college campuses across the country are vital to our work in improving the lives of farm animals.
 Volunteers organize campus support for a switch to cage-free eggs and/or implementation of the Meatless Monday program.

 Click on role title to view expanded position description.

-Campus Coordinator Volunteer: Work with a university campus community at moving the school’s purchase of eggs from caged hens to cage-free eggs.
+Campus coordinator volunteer: Work with a university campus community to move the school’s purchase of eggs from caged hens to cage-free eggs.
 Caged hens are confined in barren wire cages so small the birds can’t even spread their wings.
 Switching to cage-free vastly improves the lives of these animals.
 Volunteers can also work to implement Meatless Monday on college campuses, an initiative that gets institutions to offer more vegetarian/vegan options and encourages consumers to choose these options.
 This effort will drastically reduce the number of animals raised on factory farms.

 What our volunteers say